Does Obama Have Legal Ground To Sue Trump For Libel Over Wiretapping Claims?

 — Thomas hyers (@hyers_thomas) March 6, 2017

-In the past, politicians, entertainers and other so-called “public figures” have struggled to find legal victories when it comes to libel cases.
+In the past, politicians, entertainers, and other so-called “public figures” have struggled to find legal victories when it comes to libel cases.
 The reason?
 In many cases, courts don’t rule in their favor because they have chosen to “make their lives an open book.”
 However, the SCOTUS has ruled that public figures can successfully for libel, provided two legal standards have been met.

 Those standards are whether the allegedly libelous statement(s) made against the public figure is false and whether the person who made the statement knew it was false or was reckless about whether it was false.